RetrievalToolbox/EMIT-retrieval/README.md

 > [!IMPORTANT]
 > You **must** re-start or re-source your shell after the first execution of `./setup.sh` to allow for JuliaUp's loaction to propagate into the `$PATH` environment variable, if you did not have JuliaUp installed previously.
 On Mac OS and most Linux distributions, a simple re-start of the terminal application should work.

+The `setup.sh` script can be run multiple times, should e.g. a download fail due to an instable internet connection.

+> [!NOTE]
+> Should some step in the automated installation fail, and you would like to re-attempt the setup from scratch, you can easily do so.
+A complete wipe can be done by deleting the cloned directory, as well as removing JuliaUp via `juliaup self uninstall`.
+If the Julia installation itself failed and seems unrecoverable, you can manually delete the JuliaUp main directory (usually `~/.juliaup`, but can differ).

 ### Running the interactive notebook